Stryker Hip Replacement Lawsuit Settlement

 In 2016, Stryker extended the previous settlement to include claimants who had received either the Rejuvenate or ABG II devices but then required revision surgery between November 2014 and December 2016.
 The exact amount of this settlement is undisclosed, but between the two mass settlements, Stryker has paid between $2.2 and $2.4 billion.

-Each claimant received an average of $600,000 per hip replacement device of concern.
+Each claimant received an average of $300,000 per hip replacement device of concern.
+Some claimants may have received more or less than the $300,000 average depending on the severity of their complications, with age also being a factor.
 Currently, almost 100 court trials are pending against Stryker for complications surrounding these devices from plaintiffs who did not join or did not agree to either settlement.

 In 2018, Stryker reached a confidential settlement with more plaintiffs who claimed they experienced pain and damages due to the implantation of a different hip replacement device, the LFIT V40.
 As of March 2023, almost 300 cases were pending in court from individuals who have chosen to sue Stryker separate from the MDL.